agonyz/webpack-ts-setup/README.md

 # webpack-ts-setup
 Basic setup for webpack with typescript.
-For further learning the configuration options and possibilities with webpack.
+To further learn the configuration options and possibilities with webpack.